benmvp/slides/2016/confoo/flexbox.md

 - Not that easy to append/prepend an item to an input and have input take up remaining space
 - Flexbox solves this problem
 - Get same height of input & item for free (cuz of `align-items: stretch`)
+- Don't need to do anything fancy with CSS just put the add-ons where you want in HTML

 /////